These Popular Marvel Characters Won’t Return After ‘Avengers 4’

 Not these favorites!

 So who else will survive into the next era of the Marvel universe?
 Well, Black Panther living is a pretty safe bet.
 He just recently tore up the box office with his solo movie, and Marvel has set him up to be a crucial player going forward.
 Chadwick Boseman has also signed up for five films, meaning he’d still have one left after Avengers 4.
+So his demise in Infinity War is very unlikely to be permanent.

 Ant-Man, too, will probably live.
 Ant-Man and the Wasp is coming out this summer, and Michael Pena recently implied there will be a third one.
 Black Panther 2, Doctor Strange 2, and Ant-Man 3 haven’t technically been confirmed yet, probably because doing so would spoil who lives and who dies.
 But in Phase 1, every single Marvel hero who received a solo movie got at least two more, with the exception of Hulk.
+We feel confident in assuming that Scott and Hope van Dyne will play a vital role in Avengers 4.

-Additional reporting by Brendan Morrow.
+Additional reporting by Brendan Morrow and Becca Bleznak.

 Check out The Cheat Sheet on Facebook!